thatdevgirl/woocommerce-tiered-flat-rate/wc-tiered-shipping/readme.txt

 1. Upload the plugin to your WordPress installation and activate the plugin.

-2. Go to the "Shipping" tab on the WooCommerce Settings page in the WP admin.

-3. Click on "Tiered Shipping" in the "Shipping Methods" table to enable this shipping method and update its settings.
+2. In the WordPress admin, go to "WooCommerce" -> "Settings", then click on the Shipping tab.

+3. At the top of the Shipping settings page, click on "Tiered Flat Rate Shipping".

+4. Enable this shipping option and enter your shipping settings.

 == Screenshots ==